 Proof of receipt of this notification to the student is not required for PSR to comply with the subpoena.
 In the cases that proof of receipt of acknowledgment is received by PSR, a record of that receipt will be kept in the student's educational record so long as the educational record is maintained.
-In all other cases, a copy of all records relevant to the subpoena will be kept in the student's educational record is maintained.
+In all other cases, a copy of all records relevant to the subpoena will be kept in the student's educational record so long as the educational record is maintained.